Boston Day Trips from New York

 New York Highway| ©Tetiana Bykovets

-Perhaps you prefer not to stick to a specific day and time to visit Boston during your visit to New York.
-However, just because you're not a fan of organised tours doesn't mean you can't make the trip.
-Here's a brief overview of the transportation options available to you so you can choose the one that best suits your travel plans:
+Perhaps you prefer not to book a tour to Boston from New York and have to stick to a specific day and time to visit Boston.
+In that case, I'll briefly outline the transport options available to you so that you can choose the one that best suits your travel plans:

-• The rental car: if you are travelling in a group, this is a cost-saving option, but if you are not travelling in a group, it is probably not worth it.
-The trip takes about five hours and car parks are expensive.
+• The rental car: if you're travelling in a group, it's a cost-saving option, but if you're not, it's probably not worth it.
+The journey takes about five hours and car parks are very expensive.

 What will you see on organised tours to Boston from New York?

-On an organised tour you have a major advantage: you don't have to think about what to see once you arrive in Boston as the tour guide will take you directly to the most important sights.
-This way you will get a complete picture of the city without having to plan your time in the city in detail.
+If you book a tour to Boston from New York you have a major advantage: you don't have to think about what to see once you arrive in Boston, as your tour guide will take you straight to the most important sights.
+This way you'll get a complete picture of the city without having to plan your time in the city in detail.

 This tour of Boston takes you to Harvard University with its Harvard Yard campus (the oldest part and heart of the campus, a green space with elm and pine trees that contrasts with the urban character of the adjacent Harvard Square) and the great Widener Library (whose holdings comprise one of the most comprehensive collections in the humanities and sciences in the world).
 There will also be time to visit the Massachusetts Institute of Technology (MIT).